 GCSE retake course students benefit from a more adult, sixth form environment, small group teaching and a structured revision and exam preparation programme.
 While most students on GCSE retake courses have failed to pass at Grade C level first time around RIC is also able to offer GCSE resit courses to students who have Bs and Cs at GCSE but who need to improve these to As and A*s for competitive university courses or highly selective school sixth forms.

 Students needing to retake most of their GCSEs join a one year intensive course where subject content is re taught and coursework and practical work redone.
+While resitting core GCSEs it is possible to start new GCSE subjects which are taught on one year courses.
 Some GCSE resit students join RIC intending to apply to other independent schools for sixth form following an intensive GCSE resit programme.
 Others proceed to our own sixth form.

 Repeat Year 11 to improve GCSE grades